vanderwijk/recent-posts-widget-plus/readme.txt

 All WordPress installs come with a default widget for showing recent posts.
 The advantage of using the Recent Posts Widget Plus plugin, is that you can not only show the post titles but also an excerpt from the post and define how many characters of the excerpt are displayed.
 This plugin also allows you to display recent posts from a custom post type.

 == Changelog ==

+= 1.1.2 =
+New version for admin purposes

 = 1.1.1 =
 Changed method for creating the widget in preparation of PHP7 support.